zoma00/WooCommerce-Dynamic-Data-Fetcher-for-Google-Apps-Script/README.md

 Architecture and Approach
 The getWooCommerceData function is designed with scalability and flexibility, allowing users to specify different WooCommerce API parameters.
 Here’s a breakdown of the architectural approach:

-Endpoint Mapping:
+1.** Endpoint Mapping **:

-The endpointMap dictionary maps dataType inputs to corresponding WooCommerce API endpoints.
+- The `endpointMap` dictionary maps `dataType` inputs to corresponding WooCommerce API endpoints.
-This design allows easy expansion as WooCommerce’s API evolves; new endpoints can be added without altering the function structure.
+   - This design allows easy expansion as WooCommerce’s API evolves; new endpoints can be added without altering the function structure.

-Dynamic Data Handling:
+2. **Dynamic Data Handling**:
+3.

-The data type and optional parameters (e.g., id) allow the function to construct API URLs dynamically.
+   - The `dataType` and optional parameters (e.g., `id`) allow the function to construct API URLs dynamically.
-This avoids hardcoding endpoints, making the function adaptable and reusable for various data requests.
+   - This avoids hardcoding endpoints, making the function adaptable and reusable for various data requests.

-Error Handling:
+4. Error Handling:

 Provides detailed error messages for unsupported data types or failed API responses.
 Simplifies troubleshooting by specifying HTTP response codes and message details.